Publications

 Climate Shocks, Intimate Partner Violence, and the Protective Role of Climate-Resilience Projects with James Ji and Nidhiya Menon (R&R)

-This study investigates the impact of climate change on intimate partner violence in Bangladesh and shows that policy can mitigate much if not all of the harmful consequences of climate shocks on women.
-Utilizing a novel dataset linking geo-referenced meteorological remote-sensed data with information on women’s agency from the Bangladesh Demographic and Health Surveys, we find that dry shocks increase tolerance for intimate partner violence among women in poor and agriculture-dependent communities, amplifying existing social and environmental vulnerabilities.
-Climate resilience projects funded by the Bangladesh Climate Change Trust (BCCT), a domestic climate fund, mitigate the negative impacts of dry shocks, highlighting the important role of such initiatives in ameliorating the negative social impacts of changing climate.
-We show that impacts are mitigated as these projects enhance resilience in agriculture by reducing the effects of droughts on acreage and yield in rainfed areas.
-Our findings underline the role of targeted policy interventions in fostering climate adaptation and wellbeing.
+This study investigates the impact of climate change on intimate partner violence attitudes in Bangladesh and shows that policy can mitigate much, if not all, of the harmful consequences of climate shocks on women.
+Utilizing a novel dataset linking geo-referenced meteorological data with information on women’s attitudes, we find that dry shocks increase tolerance for intimate partner violence among women in poor and agriculture-dependent communities, with suggestive evidence that this happens due to the erosion of women’s outside options.
+Distributed-lag estimates show that these effects persist beyond the immediate period of exposure, consistent with a gradual weakening of women’s fallback positions rather than a purely short-run stress-induced or backlash response.
+Climate resilience projects funded by the Bangladesh Climate Change Trust (BCCT), a domestic climate fund, mitigate the negative impacts of dry shocks, highlighting the significant role of such initiatives in generating positive ameliorative spillover effects.
+Remotely sensed data on land use and crop-yield indicators reveal that these projects protect agriculture during dry shocks, especially in the rainfed Aman season, thus providing a credible test of the importance of the agricultural transmission channel and the pathway through which such projects buffer climate shocks.
+Our findings underline the crucial role of targeted policies in fostering climate adaptation.

 Pensions and Depression: Gender-Disaggregated Evidence from the Elderly Poor in India with Nidhiya Menon (submitted)

-We leverage the expansion of the National Social Assistance Program (NSAP) in India in 2006 to estimate the impact of access to public pensions on measures of depression for the elderly in below poverty line households, using a regression discontinuity design based on age-eligibility cutoffs.
+We leverage the expansion of the National Social Assistance Program (NSAP) in India to estimate the impact of access to public pensions on measures of depression among the elderly in below poverty line households, using a regression discontinuity design based on age-eligibility cutoffs.
 We focus on India given that it is the largest lower-middle-income country in terms of population, has limited welfare safety nets, and relatively large proportions of disadvantaged people with mental health vulnerabilities.
-Evaluating the CESD-10 measure which is a validated depression scale, we find that pension eligibility lowers the likelihood of experiencing depression, with measurable gender differences.
-We uncover suggestive, gender-specific shifts in labor supply, healthcare utilization, social engagement, and broader indicators of well-being, which we speculate are explanations for why pension eligibility improves mental health.
-Our results offer insights for shaping effective social assistance policies aimed at raising the welfare of the most at-risk populations in resource-constrained contexts.
+Evaluating the CESD-10 measure, which is a validated depression scale, we find that pension eligibility lowers the likelihood of experiencing more severe depression, with measurable gender differences.
+We uncover gender-specific shifts in labor supply, healthcare utilization, social engagement, sleep patterns, and broader indicators of well-being related to hopefulness about the future and life satisfaction, which we offer as explanations for why pension eligibility improves mental health, especially for women.
+Our results provide insights into shaping effective social assistance policies aimed at raising the welfare of the most at-risk populations in resource-constrained contexts.